staticjinja/staticjinja/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is
 accepted:

-- If relevant, include tests that fail without your code and pass with it.
+- If relevant, write tests that fail without your code and pass with it.
+The goal is to increase our test coverage.
 - Update all documentation that would be affected by your contribution.
 - Make sure your code passes all `tox` checks locally, and all GitHub Actions checks on your PR.
-- Ideally, make sure your commit messages are in the proper format:
+- Make sure your commit messages are in the proper format:

 ```